gskinnerTeam/flokk/README.md

 - Windows: https://flokk.app/windows/Flokk_Contacts_v1.0.1.zip
   - Requires the [Visual Studio C++ Redist 2015 pack](https://www.microsoft.com/en-us/download/details.aspx?id=52685) to be installed.
 See issue [#15](https://github.com/gskinnerTeam/flokk/issues/15) for details.
   - Note that as of July 10, 2020 Flutter for Windows is currently in Technical Preview and this will not be an issue in the future.

+## Contributing

+You are invited to improve Flokk Contacts!
+Submitting pull requests, answering and asking questions in the [Issues](https://github.com/gskinnerTeam/flokk/issues) page, and updating documentation are all ways you can contribute to the app.

+Please note that although we are monitoring GitHub issues, we aren't actively maintaining the codebase, so community involvement and contributions are really appreciated going forward.
+We're aiming to review pull requests on a weekly basis.

 ## Getting Set Up